 Efficient water appliances, fittings and fixtures

 If any water appliances, fittings and fixtures need to be replaced, the landlord must replace them with items that meet minimum efficiency standards.

-For more information about water-efficient products and labelling schemes, visit the Australian Government’s Water Efficiency Labelling and Standards Scheme website or call 1800 218 478.
+For more information about water-efficient products and labelling schemes, visit Water Efficiency Labelling and Standards Scheme or call 1800 218 478.

-For more information on sustainable renting, visit the Sustainability Victoria website.
+For more information on sustainable renting, visit Sustainability Victoria.

 Electricity, gas, bottled gas and oil

 The landlord must pay all installation and initial connection costs for electricity, gas and oil supply.
 If there is a separate meter, the tenant must pay for all other charges, unless otherwise agreed.
 If there is no separate meter, the landlord must pay.